DeepDetector/Tool-Demo/Code/split files/README.md

 `This file can generate label csv files with classified foldirs.`
 - generate_data.py
 `This file can generate classification data by xml files of object detection.`
+- showimg.py
+`This file can show img by txt format files of object detection.`